adiman1/weather-api-project/readme.md

 ## 📊 Visual of a sample run

-A manual run was done at some points of a day and plotted
+A manual run was done at some points on 2025-05-07 and plotted

 ![Sample Output](https://github.com/adiman1/weather-api-project/blob/4ddf6b89871a885df8104a7b13284ed25d1f292b/images/sample_trial_output.png)